 If you intend to use the tractor all year round, make sure it is suitably built to protect the hens through the winter months.

-Just remember, the bigger your tractor is, the heavier it is likely to be.
+Remember, the bigger your mobile chicken coop is, the heavier it will likely be.
 If you have a riding mower, you could probably use it to move your tractor.

 We hope you have been inspired to think about a chicken tractor for your girls, especially if you want to build one yourself!

 I will repeat myself here – chickens don’t care if the corners aren’t square or the wood is secondhand.
 They are pleased to have a house that provides all their needs.

 Has anyone built their own chicken tractor?
 Please send us your photos and stories in the comments section below…